wazuh/wazuh-documentation/source/installation-guide/introduction/index.rst

 ----------------------------------------------

 The installation guide starts with the Elasticsearch section.
 After Elasticsearch is configured, the guide will go through the Wazuh cluster installation document.
-There are two Elasticsearch configuration types: single node cluster or multi-node cluster, depending on environment's requirements:
+There are two Elasticsearch configuration types: single node cluster or multi-node cluster, depending on the environment's requirements:

 - :ref:`Elasticsearch single-node cluster<elasticsearch_single_node_cluster>`
 - :ref:`Elasticsearch multi-node cluster<elasticsearch_multi_node_cluster>`